|Spiral galaxy in Coma Cluster [Courtesy NASA]

 Miracles as violations of natural law

 There are several difficulties with defining miracles as transgressions of law.
 On one hand, it is curious that creationists and others insist that modern science is at odds with the notion of a miracle, because if a "miracle" is said to be utterly beyond the realm of natural law as discoverable via the process of empirical investigation, then science, properly speaking, cannot comment one way or the other on such phenomena.
 But there are serious theological difficulties with the miracle-as-transgression-of-law viewpoint.
-As Anglican theologian Keith Ward explains, "Why should God make a set of beautiful and elegant laws, only to break them when the Divine Being felt like it?
+Over 1600 years ago, Saint Augustine wrote, "God, the Author and Creator of all natures does nothing contrary to nature; for what is done by Him who appoints all natural order and measure and proportion must be natural in every case."
+[Augustine1887, pg.
+321-322].
+Contemporary Anglican theologian Keith Ward is even more emphatic: "Why should God make a set of beautiful and elegant laws, only to break them when the Divine Being felt like it?
 Does this not make God some sort of mathematical criminal?"
 [Ward2008, pg.
 87].

 Thus, whether we examine contemporary writings or more traditional sources, the consensus view is that the notion of a "miracle" in Judeo-Christian religion is much more subtle and nuanced than merely a contravention of the laws of nature.
 Some additional historical background on the notion of miracles through the years may be found in a recent book by Anglican theologian Keith Ward [Ward2008, pg.
 83-106].